Usageο

 conda env create -f environment.yml

-Using singularity and docker:
+Using singularity or docker:

-singularity pull ampcombi:0.2.2--pyhdfd78af_0
+singularity pull ampcombi:3.0.0--pyhdfd78af_0

-git clone https://github.com/Darcy220606/AMPcombi.git
+git clone https://github.com/paleobiotechnology/AMPcombi.git

 ampcombi --help